airalab/robonomics-wiki/docs/gaka-chu.md

 ```
 rostopic pub /run std_msgs/String "data: '<path_to_picture>'"
 ```
 After that.
 Two windows pop up showing the contours and the tracks.
 Close them and see Gaka-Chu drawing.
-Watch out for safety and alwasy be ready to press emergency stop button.
+Watch out for safety and always be ready to press emergency stop button.
 When Gaka-Chu finishes his art, you can send another path to picture and painter repeats the whole process.